saintzaw/tp/docs/UserGuide.md

 the new one, firstly locate your save file on the old device, which is just a normal text file.
 You can then use any form of messaging applications like [Telegram](https://telegram.org/), email applications like [Gmail](https://mail.google.com/) or online cloud storage like [Google Drive](https://drive.google.com/) to send this save file to yourself or store this save file.
 You can then retrieve this save file from your new device.
+On your new device, set up Modganiser and locate the save file on your new device.
+Replace this save file with the one from your old device.

 <p style = "text-align:right"><small>Click <a href="#51-summary-of-features">here</a> to return to the summary of features</small></p>
 <p style = "text-align:right"><small>Click <a href="#table-of-contents">here</a> to return to the Table of Contents</small></p>